-I have known Jesus for a number of years – since my first day in college, in fact, when he spilled coffee on the canteen floor and the faculty dean slipped on it.
+I have known Jesus for a number of years – since my first day at the university, in fact, when he spilled coffee on the canteen floor and the faculty dean slipped on it.
 Jesus was his nickname, which he acquired chiefly on account of his appearance, as he bore – especially on his rougher days – a remarkable resemblance to actor Ted Neeley from the 1973 film “Jesus Christ Superstar”.

-After our final class together – I forget now what subject it was – Jesus asked me to hang on.
+After our final class together Jesus asked me to hang on.
 Now, Jesus was a talkative man – and the joke doing the rounds was that he could never ride into Jerusalem as he would talk the hind leg off the donkey – but the one thing he was not given to talking about was his family.
-I knew that his father was in the furniture business and the mother long since in another marriage, but I never really bothered to find out.
+I knew that his father was in the furniture business and mother long since in another marriage, but I never really bothered to find out.

 When only the two of us remained in the room that late May evening, Jesus was silent for a long time.
 Finally, he lit a roll-up – which was, of course, strictly against fire safety rules, but a fire would probably have improved the 1970s concrete box that was the college – and confided in me the cause of his sulk.